 Overview of active efforts

-Operations at eight locations in 2020 – With eight marina trash skimmers deployed from Maryland to Massachusetts, we have an excellent group of operators and partners working together to use the units for daily marine debris removal, and education and outreach events throughout the season.
+Operations at 8 locations in 2021 – With eight marina trash skimmers deployed from Maryland to Massachusetts, we have an excellent group of operators and partners working together to use the units for daily marine debris removal, and education and outreach events throughout the season.
 The units are deployed in April and are operational through late November, with seasonal storage from December to March.

 Education and Outreach – Our education and outreach activities are aligned with our community scientist efforts so that a hands-on student-led experience can have the greatest chance of fostering environmentally responsible behaviors and promoting stewardship in our community via action.
 For complete information about education and outreach opportunities, please visit our education page.

 Analytics and Reporting – Data becomes information and information becomes knowledge that informs our decision making to address the problem of marine debris.
 With results since 2016 we have amassed an insightful data set that empowers our organization.
 All of our data is available for the public and our annual Marina Trash Skimmers report can be found on our reports page.

 Advocacy – Our main goal is to bring about systemic change is to connect the community with the environment, educating, inspiring, and empowering to foster environmentally responsible behaviors.
 However, some forms of marine debris will require advocacy and policy.
 For complete information please visit our advocacy action page.

 Clean Ocean Access skimmers operating